• TCUC Events & Activities

 Zoom Jam Details

 2. We use the Twin Cities Ukulele Club Dropbox songs, including Petey Mack's Singalong songbook, Ukes of the Valley, and Ukulele Club of Wright County Songs.
 Plus, we show the songs on the screen.
 We also welcome songs emailed to Tom Ehlinger well in advance of the Zoom jam.
 Any songs are fair game as long as YOU are willing to lead a song that you choose.
-(The Leader reserves the right of veto if necessary.)
+(The Zoom Jam Leader reserves the right of veto if necessary.)

-equest it!
+3. Want to hear a song, but you aren't comfortable leading it?
+Request it!
 We have plenty of folks who are willing and capable of leading the song for you.
 Plus, we show all the songs on the screen so everyone in the Zoom jam can see the song.

-3. What is the difference between a Zoom jam and in-person jam? - Because of the unavoidable delay in communication over the internet, we can converse with each other pretty well, but we can't all play and sing together at the same time.
+4. What is the difference between a Zoom jam and in-person jam? - Because of the unavoidable delay in communication over the internet, we can converse with each other pretty well, but we can't all play and sing together at the same time.
 What that means is one person selects a song they will lead (or ask someone else to lead which is perfectly ok too).
 Then everyone, except the person leading the song, turns off their mics.
-The leader then plays and sings the song which everyone can hear.
+The song leader then plays and sings the song which everyone can hear.
 You play along however you wish, but only you can hear your own playing and singing.
 It's sort of like a one-way duet.

-4. A VERY BIG advantage to Zoom jams - Singing and playing without anyone hearing you will seem a little strange at first.
+5. A VERY BIG advantage to Zoom jams - Singing and playing without anyone hearing you will seem a little strange at first.
 However, once you get used to it, it can be really fun because you can sing your heart out without inhibition and experiment with strums, picking, alternate ways of playing chords, etc. - And, NO ONE can hear you!
 A great way to try out and strut your STUFF!

-6. The Twin Cities Ukulele Club Zoom jams are just that - Jams!
+7. The Twin Cities Ukulele Club Zoom jams are just that - Jams!
 They are not open mics.
 In our Zoom jams, we most often sing and play songs that everyone knows well or songs that are fun and easy to pick up.
 They are most often 2, 3, 4, and occasionally 5 (or more) chord songs.
 However, we definitely like and want "advanced" songs that challenge our jammers and help them to become better ukulele players.

 Questions or Song Submissions - [email protected].